DevEljah/global-context/README.md

-## global-context
+# Global-Context
-# This App has been created to show-case React Context-API Global-Setuo.
+## This App has been created to show-case React Context-API Global-Setup.